The TASEP speed process: Two-dimensional marginals of the TASEP speed process

-The key tool for analyzing the joint densities of the speed process is \corref{projection_to_N}.
-This states that if the speed process is monotonously projected into $\{1,\dots,k,k+1\}$, then the result is the stationary measure of the multi-type TASEP with suitable densities.
-In the TASEP, the latter is given in terms of the multi-line process (see Subsection~\ref{S:stat_tasep}).
+The key tool for analyzing the joint densities of the speed process is Corollary~\ref{C:projection_to_N}.
+This states that if the speed process is monotonously projected into $\{1,\ldots,k, k+1\}$, then the result is the stationary measure of the multi-type TASEP with suitable densities.
+In the TASEP, the latter is given in terms of the multi-line process (see Section~\ref{S:stat_tasep}).
 More explicitly, we will use the following projections, to which we refer as canonical projections.
-Let $\bx=(x_1,\dots,x_k)$ be an increasing sequence taking values in $[0,1]$, with the conventions that $x_0=0$ and $x_{k+1}=1$.
-Define $F:[-1,1] \to \{1,\dots,k,k+1\}$ by
+Let $\bx=(x_1,\ldots,x_k)$ be an increasing sequence taking values in $[0,1]$, with the conventions that $x_0=0$ and $x_{k+1}=1$.
+Define $F\dvtx[-1,1] \to \{1,\ldots,k,k+1\}$ by

-Note that if $u$ is uniform on $[-1,1]$ then $F(u)=i$ with probability $x_i-x_{i-1}$.
+Note that if $u$ is uniform on $[-1,1]$, then $F(u)=i$ with probability $x_i-x_{i-1}$.
 Let $V_i = F(U_i)$, so each $V_i$ has distribution controlled by the $x$'s.
-It is not hard to see that the $\sigma$-field generated by $V_1,\dots,V_k$ (or any $k$ fixed indices) for all possible $\bx$'s is the same as the $\sigma$-field of $U_1,\dots,U_k$.
+It is not hard to see that the $\sigma$-field generated by $V_1,\ldots,V_k$ (or any $k$ fixed indices) for all possible $\bx$'s is the same as the $\sigma$-field of $U_1,\ldots,U_k$.

 The scheme of our argument should now be clear.
 The distribution of $V$ is given by a multi-line process, and can be computed explicitly.
 Considering the resulting probabilities as functions of $\bx$ allows us to recover the joint density of the corresponding speeds.
-This last step is done by taking suitable derivatives w.r.t.\ $x_i$'s to get the density.
+This last step is done by taking suitable derivatives w.r.t. $x_i$'s to get the density.
 In order to find the joint density of $k$ particles we work with the $k$-line process.
-In this section we use this approach to prove results about two dimensional marginals of $\mu$.
-We prove \thmref{joint2} which gives the joint distribution of $(U_0, U_1)$ and generalize this result for the joint distribution of any two speeds.
-In the next section we give some results for higher dimensional marginals.
+In this section we use this approach to prove results about two-dimensional marginals of $\mu$.
+We prove Theorem~\ref{T:joint2} which gives the joint distribution of $(U_0, U_1)$ and generalize this result for the joint distribution of any two speeds.
+In the next section we give some results for higher-dimensional marginals.